-Al Asayl Exhibition 2023: A Four-Day Fiesta Showcasing Arab Equestrian And Falconry Heritage Comes To Al Dhaid
+Al Asayl Exhibition 2023: A Four-Day Fiesta Showcasing Arab Equestrian and Falconry Heritage Comes to Al Dhaid

-Spanning four days, the exhibition promises a rich tapestry of displays, demonstrations, and interactions from renowned companies, brands, clubs, and associations in the fields of equestrian and falconry.

-It also offers a broad spectrum of products from local, Arab, and international markets.

-Saif Mohammed Al Midfa, CEO of Expo Centre Sharjah, emphasised the significance of these sports in the UAE, saying: "Falcon, camel, and horse sports hold a cherished place in our culture."
+HE Saif Mohammed Al Midfa, CEO of Expo Centre Sharjah, emphasized the significance of these sports in the UAE, saying: "Falcon, camel, and horse sports hold a cherished place in our culture."

 “Al Asayl Exhibition is not just a display but a hub for knowledge exchange and business opportunities.
 It paves the way for horse, camel, and falcon owners, as well as entrepreneurs in this niche, to exchange expertise, showcase their offerings, and engage with a large, passionate audience,” Al Midfa stated.